Korazza/palettify/README.md

 |            Gruvbox             |                         Dracula                          |
 | ![gruvbox](images/gruvbox.png) |              ![dracula](images/dracula.png)              |

-A tool to match the colors of an image to a palette
+Match the colors of an image to a palette

 ## Installation